cswclui/katacoda-scenarios-1/12factor-010/step03.md

 `Lines 34 - 39` is the stage, `provision target deployment` where `docker-compose` is installed in the pipeline environment for this Jenkins job.

 `Lines 41 - 57` is the stage, `run service on deployment target` where the command `docker-compose up` is run.
-Running the command will make is it so that `docker-compose` creates a container for the docker image, `secretagent:v1` and runs it in a docker network named, `north_america` as defined in the file, [`docker-compose.yaml`](vhttps://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) under the `port` 4000, which is exposed to the Jenkins pipeline script.
+Running the command will make is it so that `docker-compose` creates a container for the docker image, `secretagent:v1` and runs it in a docker network named, `dev_network` as defined in the file, [`docker-compose.yaml`](vhttps://raw.githubusercontent.com/innovationinsoftware/12factor/10-dev-prod-parity.0.0.1/docker-compose.yaml) under the `port` 4000, which is exposed to the Jenkins pipeline script.

 You'll notice the pipeline script calls `wget -O- http://localhost:4000` that at `Line 46`,